 - Power Rangers:

-- Power Rangers Turbo: Although a failure in ratings, the series won the fans back by including serious stories in the latter half of the season, and in the finale, completely decimating the Power Rangers' defense, with the villains-of-the-season overrunning the Command Center, explicitly destroying it, and blowing it up!!!
-Now, with the Rangers' powers gone, their command post demolished, and no way to defend the Earth, it's a desperate escape into space, as the Power Rangers' mentor, Zordon, has been captured and they have only have one shot, a Space Shuttle from NASADA, with no as-of-yet fast way to reach Eltar, Zordon's home planet.
+- Power Rangers Turbo: Despite the failure of the show to be serious, it did create a finale that stuck in viewers' minds, and a two-parter at that.
+One would think that given the previous seasons' tendency to wrap up the storyline in a neatly-bundled conclusion, this finale does the exact opposite.
+Instead, the megazords are destroyed, and we get a full-on invasion of the Power Chamber, with all the villains of the season, plus an army of Pirahnatrons, an explicit Trash the Set of the inside, and Divatox blowing it up.
+Now, with the Rangers' powers gone, their command post demolished, and no way to defend the Earth, it's a desperate escape into space, as the Power Rangers' mentor, Zordon, has been captured and they have only have one shot, a Space Shuttle from NASADA, with only the clothes on their backs and their hopes and prayers, and no as-of-yet fast way to reach Eltar, Zordon's home planet.

 - Power Rangers RPMnote : This took the formula and turned it on its head, wiping out 99% of humanity and turning Earth into a nuclear wasteland, with the rest of humanity cloistered in one single dome city, and darker storylines.
 And this was coming from Disney, who held the rights to the show at the time, until they were transferred back to Saban in 2012.